ga-dc/installfest/installfest.md

 ## "Atom" Text Editor

 1. Download atom [from their website](https://atom.io) and install.
-2. Run "atom" and select "Atom | Install Shell Commands".
+2. Run "atom".
+From the "Atom" menu, select "Install Shell Commands".
 3. Then configure your terminal to use 'atom'.

     $ echo "EDITOR=atom" >> ~/.bash_profile